On the Quantum Theory of Molecules: Rigour, Idealization, and Uncertainty: The Born-Oppenheimer Approximation

 The seeds of later confusion were sown in the description that Born and Oppenheimer provide of the zeroth order equations.
 In particular, Part II of the paper, titled `Electronic Motion for Stationary Nuclei' states that `if one sets $\kappa=0$ one obtains a differential equation in the [electron position variables] alone, the [nuclear position variables] appearing as parameters'.
-The solution of such a `reduced' equation is then indicated to `represent the electronic motion for stationary nuclei'.
-As noted by \cite{sutcliffe2012quantum}, `it is perhaps to this statement that the idea of an electronic Hamiltonian with fixed nuclei as arising by letting the nuclear masses increase without limit, can be traced'. (p.
+The solution of such an equation is then indicated to `represent the electronic motion for stationary nuclei'.
+As noted by \cite{sutcliffe2012quantum}, `it is perhaps to this statement that the idea of an electronic Hamiltonian with fixed nuclei as arising by letting the nuclear masses increase without limit, can be traced' (p.
 2).

 Yet, the representational content of a perturbative model should not be conflated with its zeroth order terms, on pain of misunderstanding their ubiquitous use as scientific models. \textbf{PBO} does \textit{not} represent the nuclei as fixed; rather it organizes an expansion in which the \textit{only} leading, zeroth order, term has that character.
-That is, it expands around a \textit{fictitious} system in which the nuclei are clamped.
+It expands around a \textit{fictitious} system in which the nuclei are clamped.
 These are entirely different modelling strategies.
 (Analogously, one should not conflate a purely Newtonian model with a perturbative expansion involving the Newtonian model plus relativistic corrections.)
 The result of \textbf{PBO} is, of course, (in principle) a wavefunction that satisfies the uncertainty relations for both electrons and nuclei.
-Thus, the idealizing assumption \textit{Clamped} does not form part of \textbf{PBO} and the idealization problem does not occur.
+Thus, the idealizing assumption \textit{Clamped} does not form part of \textbf{PBO} and the idealization problem does not occur.\footnote{These remarks are not intended to address Sutcliffe and Woolley, rather we will turn to their work in \S\ref{Jecko}.}

-The \textbf{PBO} was made redundant by later work of \cite{born:1951} and \cite{Born:1954}, and it is that approach that is today refereed to in chemistry literature as defining the ``Born-Oppenheimer approximation'' and to which we now turn.
+\textbf{PBO} was made redundant by later work of \cite{born:1951} and \cite{Born:1954}, and it is that approach that is today referred to in chemistry literature as defining the ``Born-Oppenheimer approximation'' and to which we now turn.